Kamini Kaushal: Early life

 Kamini Kaushal was born in Lahore on 24 February 1927.
 She was the youngest of two brothers and three sisters.
-She was the daughter of Prof. Shiv Ram Kashyap, Professor of Botany, University of Punjab at Lahore, British India (present-day Pakistan), and used to have a house in Chaubarji area of Lahore.
-Prof. Kashyap is widely regarded as the father of Indian Botany.
+She was the daughter of Shiv Ram Kashyap, professor of botany, University of Punjab at Lahore, British India (present-day Pakistan), and used to have a house in Chaubarji area of Lahore.
+Kashyap is widely regarded as the father of Indian botany.
 Her father was a distinguished botanist who discovered six species of plants.
 She was only seven when her father died on 26 November 1934.
 She did her B.A. (honours) in English literature from Government College in Lahore.
 She got an offer to act in films through Chetan Anand in 1946 with Neecha Nagar.

 Talking about her teenage years, she said in an interview, "I had no time to fool.
 I didn't have any crush.
 I was busy swimming, riding, skating and doing radio plays on Akashwani, for which I was paid Rs 10."
 When her elder sister died in a car accident, leaving behind two daughters, Kaushal had to marry her brother-in-law, B.S.
 Sood in 1948.
 She set up home in Bombay where her husband was a chief engineer in Bombay Port Trust.
 Her elder sister's daughters are Kumkum Somani and Kavita Sahni.
 Kumkum Somani has written a book for children on Gandhi's philosophy and Kavita Sahni is an artist.
 Kamini had three sons after 1955, Rahul, Vidur and Shravan.

 In the 1950s, the couple lived in a spacious manor-type house "Gateside" in Mazagaon, which was allotted to her husband by BPT.